Carl Hamilton novels: Early life

-As a teenager from the Swedish upperclass in Stockholm, Hamilton was an active member of the intellectual Maoist organisation Clarté and pro-Palestine groups.
+As a teenager from the Swedish upper class in Stockholm, Hamilton was an active member of the intellectual Maoist organisation Clarté and pro-Palestine groups.
 When entering Sweden's compulsory military service as an attack diver for the Navy, his political intent was to infiltrate the system in order to strengthen it against the threat of Soviet imperialism and at the same time reduce the traditionally right wing tendencies of the armed forces.
 While being trained by the Navy, at 22 years old, he is recruited by the spy chief DG ("The Old One"), with an offer to become a new kind of secret field operator for military intelligence.
 Instead of attending the Swedish Naval Academy, Hamilton is sent to the US to be secretly trained by the CIA and the Navy SEALs.
 The cover story for his additional time in the USA was that Hamilton was studying computers at University of California, San Diego.
 He spent five years in California, completing both college and his secret military and intelligence training in the Mojave Desert.
 He returned to Sweden in 1981.

 A young version of Hamilton also makes brief appearances in the novels De som dödar drömmar sover aldrig (2018) and Den andra dödssynden (2019) that takes place in the 1970s and 1980s.